bradmontgomery/word2html/README.md

 ==========================

-Run the thing:

-    python convert.py MyGloriousDoc.docx
+To install, run:

+    pip install word2html

+This will give you a command-line script, which you can run:

+    $ word2html /path/to/MyGloriousDoc.docx

-This will give you a new file, `MyGloriousDoc.html`, that's (hopefully) decent-looking html.
+This will give you a new file, `/path/to/MyGloriousDoc.html`, that's (hopefully) decent-looking html.